New Year, New Book: 15 Resolutions for Writers and Aspiring Authors

 Writing Goals

-In 2020, don’t let writer’s block stand in your way.
-It’s time to make an action plan—and stick to it.
-Make sure it’s realistic; not everyone can commit to writing every day.
-Be honest with yourself and set quantifiable goals to hit a specific number of words on a consistent basis.
+In 2025, don’t let writer’s block stand in your way.
+It's time to make an action plan and stick to it.
+Be sure that your plan is realistic—not everyone can commit to writing every day.
+Be honest with yourself and set quantifiable goals to hit a specific number of works on a regular basis.

 Publishing Goals